Norway: Bow and arrow attack leaves several dead | DW | 13.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Police in the town of Kongsberg west of Olso have apprehended a man who killed several people with a bow and arrow.
+Police in the town of Kongsberg west of Oslo have apprehended a man who killed several people with a bow and arrow.

 A man wielding a bow and arrow killed several people and wounded a few others near a grocery store in the southeastern Norwegian town of Kongsberg on Wednesday, according to local police.